RichardBronosky/devops-exercise1/INSTRUCTIONS.md

 - Routing should work for subdirectories as well
 ## Lambda@Edge
 - Routes viewer requests to index.html
-- Add `cache-control` header to all responses instructing the browser and all public caches that they must refresh at least every 5 minutes

 # Requirements
 1. Terraform module for deploying all [Resources](#resources).